 - Sync stuff: Contacts, Wifi passwords (will need root acces), etc.

-- File browser: FUSE or KIO slave to access your phone filesystem from the desktop.
+- File browsing: FUSE or KIO slave to access your phone filesystem.
+[DONE]

 - Call answering: I have no idea if this is possible and will probably need root access.